How activists fought Joe Arpaio’s immigration roundups

 “In Driving While Brown, Greene Sterling and Joffe-Block expertly fill in the blanks and connect the dots to build a compelling, comprehensive narrative of the immigration battles that have defined and redefined Arizona, offering a window into the ethnic and racial animus in the United States today and the transformative power of hope and purpose shared by younger generations.
 This is a book for our times.”

-—Fernanda Santos, a contributing columnist for The Washington Post and author of
+—Fernanda Santos, a contributing columnist for The Washington Post and author of The Fire Line: The Story of the Granite Mountain Hotshots

 “Long before Donald J. Trump, there was Joe Arpaio, the Bull Connor-esque sheriff notorious for his mistreatment of immigrants and Latinos in Arizona’s largest county.
 But the authors of Driving While Brown have masterfully documented the previously unknown story of the Latino activists who organized to bring him down and help turn Arizona into a new battleground state.
 Investigative journalism, storytelling, at its best.”

-Alfredo Corchado, author of Midnight in Mexico and Homelands
+—Alfredo Corchado, author of Midnight in Mexico and Homelands

 “Arpaio is, if it’s possible, even Trumpier than Trump.
 This splendid book is a lively portrait of a demagogic anti-immigration crusader and the people who helped bring him down.
 But the authors have nonetheless let Arpaio’s own voice be heard, and have listened carefully to people on both sides of the immigration debate that seems certain to rage for decades to come.”